The Introduction to our book Mindful Retirement, with an overview of the contents

 In Defense of Wisdom

-Both intelligence and wisdom are ways of knowing, so both produce knowledge.
-But intelligence produces the sort of knowledge that is fixed and stable, that can be packaged and moved intact from one person to another.
-You can memorize a list of facts and take a multiple-choice test on it, where there is only one correct answer to each question.
-The problem is that all such tests are fundamentally disconnected from real life, for their knowledge can be removed from real life without any effect.
-But pretend for a moment that you could memorize every fact in the known universe, that you could walk around with all this portable knowledge inside your head at once.
+The problem is that all such tests are fundamentally disconnected from real life.
+Their knowledge can be removed from real life without any effect on real life.
+Pretend that you could memorize every fact in the known universe, and you could walk around with all this portable knowledge inside your head at once.
 How would you know which piece of knowledge was most important at any given moment?
-How would you know which facts to focus on right now, or which to ignore?
+How would you know which facts to focus on right now and which to ignore?
 How would you decide where you should use your knowledge to change the world and where you should let the world be?
-What allows us to know those things is wisdom.
-Wisdom shows us how we should use intelligence in the present moment.
+Wisdom is what allows us to know those things.
+Wisdom shows us how we should use intelligence in our present moment.

 About the Author, Bill Adler

 I feared solitude.
 At age 54 I started asking myself, “What will it be like when I’m 75, or 80, or even 85?”
 Ironically, at the time of my inquiry I was engaged in a solitary activity—hiking the Appalachian Trail.
 When I wasn’t walking or asking questions, I was reading books in preparation for a lecture on the retiring lawyer.
-One author, an English professor named Willard Spiegelaman, discussed the increasing isolation of old age in his book Senior Moments.
+One author, an English professor named Willard Spiegelman, discussed the increasing isolation of old age in his book Senior Moments.
 Intuitively it made sense.
 Absent the socialization and challenge of work life, as one’s hearing diminished and one’s eyeglasses got thicker, interactions with the physical environment would become incrementally more difficult.
 The growth of aloneness is directly proportional to awareness of mental noise.
 As western civilization mandates, overcoming this mental chaos is necessary to harness the mind’s focus just like we harness electric power from Niagara Falls.
 I wanted to learn how to harness this energy as a defense against solitude.
 My mission, now twelve years old, was launched.

 Upon returning from the Trail, I unlaced my boots, cleaned up, and that week enrolled at a community college in World Literature I in the middle of the semester.
 I had the idea that during the solitude of old age I would at least enjoy the companionship of literary greatness.
 Even though I had graduated from law school and practiced law for decades, the insecurity of illiteracy plagued me in the classroom.
 Reentry into college ignited a smoldering flame.
 While still practicing law, I took just one course per semester in order to dive deeply into the subject matter.
 Each of the courses I enrolled in mollified my insecurity—Creative Writing, World Lit II, American Lit II, Native American Lit, Philosophy, Literary Theory.
 The more I studied, the closer I came to my literacy goal.
 But I never quite got there, and I never will.
 (This theme will become a leitmotif throughout our book.)
 Paul and I spend time with Shakespeare and Gabriel Garcia Marquez.
 Freud, Nietzsche, Heidegger, Bataille, Arendt, and other famous thinkers join our conversations.
 I have never been more deeply engaged in thought.
 I now fondly anticipate long drives as opportunities to contemplate ideas.
 I consider this a significant milestone in preparation for solitude.